 The University of Ballarat (UB) is Australia’s only regional multi-sector university.
-We are the third oldest site of higher learning in Australia, and offer secondary schooling, TAFE, higher education, and research opportunities.
-We have six campuses; the Mt Helen, SMB and Camp Street campuses in Ballarat, and the Horsham, Stawell and Ararat campuses.
+We are Australia’s third oldest site of higher learning and offer secondary schooling, TAFE, higher education, and research opportunities.
+We have six campuses; the Mt Helen, SMB, and Camp Street campuses in Ballarat, and the Horsham, Stawell, and Ararat campuses.
 We also work with a range of partner institutes across Australia and the world.

 Maharshi Dayanand University, ab intio establishedas Rohtak University, Rohtak, came into existence by an Act No. 25 of 1975 of the Haryana Legislative Assembly in 1976 with the objective to promote inter-disciplinary higher education and research in the fields of environmental, ecological and life sciences.
 It was rechristened as Maharshi Dayanand University in 1977 After the name of a great visionary and social reformer, Maharshi Dayanand.

 It had a unitary and residential character in its nascent stage, but became an affiliating University in November 1978.
 The University secured the recognition of University Grants Commission – the higher education regulatory body of India – for central Govt. grants in Feb.
 1983.
 The University is located at Rohtak in the state of Haryana – about 75 kms from Delhi on Delhi-Hisar National Highway (NH-10), and is about 240 kms from Chandigarh, the State Capital.
 It is well connected both by rail as well as road.
 Rohtak is the education hub of the State with excellent facilities for education in all fields of knowledge.